Enixes/vIDE/README.md

 cp -R .vim/ ~/
 ```
 ### Step 5:
-Make a new project directory and copy the .ycm_extra_conf.py  to the same /
+Make a new project directory and copy the .ycm_extra_conf.py  to the same \
-This will enable the code completion (YouCompleteMe) for the files in the project directory/
+This will enable the code completion (YouCompleteMe) for the files in the project directory\
 For example:
 ```
 mkdir ~/MyCppfiles